FelixKrueger/SNPsplit/docs/workflow.md

 6. Run `SNPsplit` on the resulting BAM file, using the SNP file generated in 3.)

-Once this workflow has completed, proceed to downstream analysis of your choice (outside scope of SNPsplit).
+Once this workflow has completed, proceed to downstream analysis of your choice (outside the scope of SNPsplit).

 If you are still using the older mouse genome build GRCm38 you may find some information [here](./genome_prep/legacy.md).